why1998101/ZSimMigratorySharingOptimization/README.md

 ###### by Zhuoyu Ji (zhuoyuj) and Haoyang Wang (haoyang4)

 #### We modify the ZSim cache simulator to add a migratory sharing optimization feature.
 This feature implements an algorithm to detect migratory objects.
-When migratory objects are detected, it improves performance by reducing the number of invalidation workflows in the cache system.
+When migratory objects are detected, it improves performance by reducing the number of invalidations and "read-exclusive upgrade misses" in the cache system.

 ### Deliverables